Deepali-nandavdekar/Currency-converter-project/README.md

 Currency-Converter-Project
 <br>
 This project is a currency converter application that allows user to convert between different currencies easily.
-The application uses real-time exchange rates to provide accurate conversions.
+<br>The application uses real-time exchange rates to provide accurate conversions.